 "The enthusiasm of the tutor really helped and I really enjoyed the training.
 The feedback I received from staff that have recently completed their SI Module 1 was that it had helped them to complete their understanding and knowledge of the practical application."

-"It is very clear that Kath
+"It is very clear that the team were extremely

 passionate and very experienced" See a review of this course